 “Striking and insightful”

 “[Miss Representation] really helped me to better understand many of the difficulties women face today.
 It provides striking and insightful examples of inequalities suffered by women from the perspectives of both men and women.”Read more

 The media is selling the idea that girls’ and women’s value lies in their youth, beauty, and sexuality and not in their capacity as leaders.
 Boys learn that their success is tied to dominance, power, and aggression.
 We must value people as whole human beings, not gendered stereotypes.

 In a society where media is the most persuasive force shaping cultural norms, the message that young women and men overwhelmingly face is that a woman’s value and power lie in her youth, beauty, and sexuality and not in her capacity as a leader.
 Help challenge this status quo by hosting a screening of Miss Representation.
 With the right screening resources, you can arrange a screening in a few easy steps.
-Total Running Time: 90 minutes.
-See hosting options.
+Total Running Time: 1h 25m.
+See stream, buy or license the film.